Perfect Chocolate Cupcakes & Perfect Chocolate Frosting

 - Preheat the oven to 350 degrees and line 2 cupcake pans with paper liners and set aside.

-- In the bowl of a stand mixer combine the sugar, flour, cocoa powder, baking powder, baking soda and salt.
+- In a large mixing bowl or in the bowl of a stand mixer, sift together the sugar, flour, cocoa powder, baking powder, baking soda and salt.

 - Set the chocolate over a double boiler on medium heat, stirring occasionally.

 - Meanwhile, combine the butter, powdered sugar, cocoa powder and salt in a food processor or in a large mixing bowl with an immersion blender.
 Pulse until mixture is smooth and well combined, making sure to scrape sides as needed.

 - Add the corn syrup and vanilla extract to the butter mixture.
 I like to lightly spray my measuring cup with cooking spray before measuring out the corn syrup because it helps the corn syrup from sticking to the measuring cup when you go to use it (this works well for honey, too).

 - Pulse the mixture until well combined, making sure to scrape sides as needed.